Rachelle Ann Go: 2014–present: International recognition

 Go reprised the role of Gigi Van Tranh in the 2017 production of Miss Saigon in New York City, which marked her Broadway debut.
 It received favorable reviews, with Marilyn Stasio of Variety praising Go's convincing performance and how she stood out in the part, and David Rooney of The Hollywood Reporter complimented her as an excellent vocalist.
 After successfully auditioning for the original West End production of Lin-Manuel Miranda's biographical musical Hamilton, she was cast in the leading role of Elizabeth Schuyler Hamilton, the wife of the title character.
-An adaptation of the 2004 biography by Ron Chernow, it covers the life of American Founding Father Alexander Hamilton and his involvement in the American Revolution, as well as the political history of the early United States.
 It opened on December 21, 2017, at the Victoria Palace Theatre.
 Critics were generally enthusiastic about the depth of her characterization; Michael Billington of The Guardian found Go to have lent the "poignancy of the neglected" in her role.
 Writing for Newsweek, Tufayel Ahmed asserted that she "gives a mesmerizing performance ... shows powerful range, from an innocent naivety ... to a woman more pained and tragic".
 She, alongside the ensemble cast, performed at the 2018 Laurence Olivier Awards, where Hamilton was awarded Best New Musical.
 She won the BroadwayWorld UK Award for Best Actress in a New Production of a Musical for her work.

 Go was a guest performer at the 2019 World Food Prize, which honored individual achievements in the field of food and agriculture.
 In December, she returned to playing Fantine at West End's Les Misérables before its postponement due to the outbreak of the COVID-19 pandemic; she resumed her role when the production reopened and also had a limited run for the show's concert edition in 2021.
 Go then joined the musical's touring cast for its United Kingdom and Ireland shows the following year.
 The rescheduled Expo 2020, hosted by Dubai in March 2022, saw her as one of the musical acts that headlined its live events.
 From 2023 to 2024, Go reprised her role as Eliza for Hamiltons international tour which visited Manila, Abu Dhabi and Singapore.
+From 2025 to 2026, she replayed Fantine in the Australian and Manila stops of Les Misérables: The Arena Spectacular World Tour.